-- 5.1 This is delivered through a process recognised in the Catechism of the Catholic Church: - By exploring their life experience to discover value and significance: EXPLORE (approx. 1 week) - By hearing, understanding and reflecting on the Christian message: REVEAL (approx. 2 weeks) - By bringing it to mind, by celebrating and applying it: RESPOND (approx. 1 week)
+- 5.1 This is delivered through a process recognised in the Catechism of the Catholic Church: - By exploring their life experience to discover value and significance: EXPLORE (approx. 1/2 week) - By hearing, understanding and reflecting on the Christian message: REVEAL (approx.5/6 sessions, 3 weeks) - By bringing it to mind, by celebrating and applying it: RESPOND (approx. 1/2 week)